Master Bedroom Decorating Ideas with Silver Strand

 Benjamin Moore doesn’t have a color that is an exact match but again, but they do have SWSS in their system.
 If you go with Benjamin Moore, they have a waterborne enamel alkyd that works well called Benjamin Moore Advance.
-However, I tested furniture paints (see the post here) and my all-time favorite was Sherwin Williams ProClassic which is also a waterborne alkyd, meaning it has all of the positives of an oil-based paint including a smooth durable finish.
-But it has a shorter dry time without the fumes like a water-based paint.
+(I actually blind-tested 24 top furniture paints and you can see the full results here!
+You can see the results of the cabinet testing here: The Absolute Best Paint for Cabinets.)

 What Are the Best Whites To Coordinate with Silver Strand?

 Whether you are looking to paint your kitchen cabinets or update your trim color, several whites work well with Silver Strand.
 I love how White Dove or Pure White looks against the cool undertones of Silver Strand.
 As far as a creamy white, SW Alabaster is the creamiest white paint color I would go with.